bloominstituteoftechnology/Precourse/Lesson4-Intro-to-JS/README.md

     canDrive(16) //true
 ```

-Here we are taking a number (age) and checking to see if the statement is true (16 > 15), it is, so we will =return ture, and the function will stop.
+Here we are taking a number (age) and checking to see if the statement is true (16 > 15), it is, so we will return true, and the function will stop.
 If it is not, it will skip that code and the function will return false.

 Comparison operators are that > you see in the last example.
 It will compare two items and return either true or false.
 These operators are: < , <=, >, >=, ==, ===, !=